-General Motors famously delayed the GM-10 program once the Taurus debuted, but when they finally released a competitor to the Taurus, it was too big, too conservative with its styling, and too cheap in its quality.
-1997’s Malibu, while right sized for the segment, also suffered from poor quality materials.
+General Motors famously delayed the GM-10 program once the Taurus debuted, but when they finally released a competitor to the Taurus, it was too big, too conservative with its styling, and too cheap with everything else.
+The 1997 Chevrolet Malibu, while right sized for the segment, also suffered from poor quality materials.

 Nissan stumbled until 2002, when the Altima finally grew to modern proportions.

 Even today, modern mid-size dimensions aren’t too far off from where they were 30 years ago; the sedans have grown a bit in height and width, but overall length has remained roughly the same.

 But the Taurus did more than just set the sizing standard.
 It revolutionized mainstream car interiors as well.

 Ford effectively ended the era of thoughtless cabins in non-luxury vehicles.
 Borrowing its climate control system from Saab, Ford introduced the masses to the “three dial” system that is still prevalent in cars without digital climate control.